 Welcome to the

-The University of St.Gallen’s Executive Campus is a unique oasis of learning.
-Its quiet location, the setting in an unspoilt landscape and breathtaking panoramic views make a perfect study environment.
-The Executive Campus has modern lecture halls and seminar rooms equipped with the latest technology.
-In-between and after classes, the amenities at participants’ disposal include a reference library, copy room, restaurant and café-bar.
-And thanks to the ample changing and showering facilities, there’s nothing standing in the way of taking some exercise after a hard day’s studying.
+The Executive Campus of the University of St.Gallen is a unique oasis of learning.
+Its quiet location, the setting in a beautiful landscape and breathtaking panoramic views make a perfect academic environment.
+The Executive Campus has modern plenary halls and seminar rooms for group work.
+The state-of-the-art facilities ensure optimal conditions even after classes.
+Thanks to sufficient cloakrooms and shower facilities, nothing stands in the way of physical fitness after a day of intensive learning.

 The campus at a glance .
 360° tour